jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 ## Mapbox Quick Start Guide

 You should have already signed up for a mapbox account.
-If you hae not, do so [here](https://account.mapbox.com/auth/signup/).
+If you have not, do so [here](https://account.mapbox.com/auth/signup/).

-This step-by-step guide will quickly get you started on Mapbox basics, including setting up a Mapbox map, working with markers, circles and popups and setting up events!
+This step-by-step guide will quickly get you started on Mapbox basics, including setting up a Mapbox map, working with markers and popups and setting up events!

-Begin by copying the files for assignment 1 from the the "Class_Data" folder to your personal workspace on the "R" drive or to your personal computer.
+Begin by copying the files for Assignment 1 from the R Drive "Class_Data" folder to your personal workspace on the "R" drive or to your personal computer.
 Open and edit the QuickStartMap.html using a text editor, such as Brackets.

 ### I. Preparing your page

 Notice that the outline of a web page is already there for you.
 The `DOCTYPE` is html, there is a `head` section, which includes a `style` subsection.
 There is `body` section, with a `script` subsection.
 There are also comments throughout that will guide where you should place the code below.
-First, lets add references to the Mapbox JavaScript and CSS, which will allow us to add a map to the page:
+First, let's add references to the Mapbox JavaScript and CSS, which will allow us to add a map to the page:

-1. In between the head, include Mapbox JavaScript file:
+1. In the `head` section, indicate the path to the Mapbox JavaScript file:

 ```html
 <script src='https://api.tiles.mapbox.com/mapbox-gl-js/v2.2.0/mapbox-gl.js'></script>

 ```

-2. Include Mapbox CSS file __after__ Mapbox’s JavaScript:
+2. Indicate the path to Mapbox CSS file __after__ Mapbox’s JavaScript:

 ```html
 <link href='https://api.tiles.mapbox.com/mapbox-gl-js/v2.2.0/mapbox-gl.css' rel='stylesheet' />